Our Team

 ryan-akkina

-Mr. Ryan Akkina
+Ryan Akkina

 Finance Committee, ex officio

-Ryan Akkina is a senior member of the Global Investment Team at the MIT Investment Management Company (MITIMCo), which he joined in 2009.
+Mr. Akkina is a senior member of the Global Investment Team at the MIT Investment Management Company (MITIMCo), which he joined in 2009.
 MITIMCo is responsible for managing MIT's endowment and pension plans, totaling over $36 billion in assets.
-Ryan invests across all asset classes, with an emphasis on strategies related to technology and startups.
+Mr. Akkina invests across all asset classes, with an emphasis on strategies related to technology and startups.
 He manages many of MIT's relationships in venture capital and serves on a number of fund advisory boards.
 He also leads many of MIT's co-investments and direct investments.

-Ryan holds a Bachelor of Science Degree in Management Science and Engineering from Stanford University.
+Mr. Akkina holds a Bachelor of Science Degree in Management Science and Engineering from Stanford University.

 Officers and Staff